theblackman2/moodle_local_autoconfirm/README.md

 1. The plugin detects the `user_created` event
 2. It checks if the user registered via email self-registration (`auth = 'email'`)
 3. If the user is unconfirmed, it automatically sets `confirmed = 1` in the database
+4. A session flag is set to indicate auto-confirmation
+5. The user is immediately redirected to the login page
-4. The user can immediately log in without clicking a confirmation email
+6. The user can log in right away without clicking a confirmation email

 ## Important Notes